semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 - **Line 7** is not a match because `hash` has been sanitized through `sanitize(hash)`.
 - **Line 9** stores the hash as a number, and the rule has defined this as a sanitizer as well.

-Semgrep defines the `pattern-sources`, `pattern-sinks`, and `pattern-sanitizers` to make sure that the rule is accurate and contains no false positives or false negatives regardless by including every possible way this type of XSS can occur and **excluding** those cases where the data has been sanitized.
-View the rule in its entirety to see how the rule catches all possible cases. tk add link to rule.
+Semgrep defines the `pattern-sources`, `pattern-sinks`, and `pattern-sanitizers` to make sure that the rule is accurate and contains no false positives or false negatives by including every possible way this type of XSS can occur and **excluding** those cases where the data has been sanitized.
+View the rule in its entirety to see how the rule catches all possible cases.
 </details>

 ## Further reading

-- Resolve findings with Semgrep
+- [Resolve findings with Semgrep](/for-developers/resolve-findings) - A guide to resolving Semgrep findings in various developer-native environments.
-- Advanced detection in Java
+- [Semantic detection in Java](/semgrep-code/java) - An in-depth explanation of Semgrep's semantic comprehension of Java code.

-tk